Is Wall-to-Wall Carpet the Right Choice for Your Next Design Project

 For a more in-depth look at carpet compliance, see our article, “Understanding Properties, Certificates and Classifications.”
 If you question whether the carpet you’ve selected is in compliance with local laws, or if you want more information about it, please don’t hesitate to contact us.
 We’re happy to assist

-Carpet has experienced a resurgence in popularity.
-Designers are using carpet as the anchor of their design, building out around it.
-While hard surfaces were once a must for high-end design, we see more and more that designers are trading in tiles for the
+Wall-to-wall carpets have experienced a resurgence in popularity.
+Designers are using carpets as the anchor of their design, building out around it.
+While hard surfaces were once a must for high-end design, we see more and more that designers are trading in wall-to-wall carpeting for the

 Want to make your project pop?
-Check out three carpet trends that are changing the way designers use carpet and four new design trends to watch for.
+Or just want more wall-to-wall carpet design inspiration?
+Check out three wall-to-wall carpet trends that are changing the way designers use carpet and four new design trends to watch for.
 If you’re feeling really creative, check out these unexpected ways to use carpet.

 Fret not, though, we can assist no matter where you are in the journey.
 From general questions to custom design ideas, don’t hesitate to contact us.

 Before you place an order, get a feel for what the carpet and design you have in mind will look like in context.
-Carpet looks different, depending on the lighting condition.
-Make sure you grab a sample and take it with you on location.
+Wall-to-wall carpets look different, depending on the lighting condition.
+Make sure you grab a free wall-to-wall carpet sample and take it with you on location.
 Keep in mind, the sample should be made in the same quality and weight as is specified for the final carpet - this will give you the best indication of what the final product will look like.

 Before you make your final selection, check out our guide “The Main Problems You Will Face With Carpets – and How to Overcome Them,” to double check that your carpet selection is the right choice for you, both practically and logistically.